20goto10/theremin_remote/README.md

    Option             "Ignore" "on"
 EndSection
 ```

+## A bit of miscellany:
+- I've included a simple script, internet_radio_preset.sh, which simply writes a counter so you can step through internet radio presets on devices that don't support it (e.g. the Onkyo NR-626).
+It is really somewhat out-of-scope for this project, but it hardly merits its own repo either.

 ## Setup:
 - Copy the config.json.example file to config.json.
 Mostly it should be self-explanatory.
 The most important thing is to get the device ID of your mouse and keyboard correctly, and the light IDs on HA-bridge.
 Depending on your set-up the username may need to change, and depending on your setup, the ha_bridge_url value.
 If you have the keyboard/mouse on the same machine that's running HA-Bridge you should be fine with "localhost".